suhaotian/xior/migrate-axios-to-xior.md

    - Axios has built-in real progress tracking

 6. **Nested Query Params Encoding**:

    - Xior.js supports nested query params encoding out of the box
    - Axios requires the `qs` module (adds another 15KB gzipped size) to handle nested objects

+7. **Network error**:
+   - Axios throws a network error code
+   - Xior follows the Fetch standards — when there is a network error, it throws a TypeError.

 ## Migration Examples